clearlinux/clear-linux-documentation/source/get-started/cloud-install/azure.rst

 * OpenSSL 1.0.2

-You can check to see what versions you have installed on your system by running the individual commands as follows:
+You can check to see which versions you have installed on your system by running the individual commands as follows:

 .. code-block:: bash